yogthos/noir-exception/README.md

 allows providing a custom log function for the exceptions and the second can be used to supply a custom error response.

-Alterntaively, it's possible to supply the `:error-response-handler` key that points to a function which should accept the request as a paremeter and return a string response that will be returned to the client.
+Alternatively, it's possible to supply the `:error-response-handler` key that points to a function which should accept the request as a paremeter and return a string response that will be returned to the client.
 This can be useful for generating contextual errors based on the contents of the request.